fmetivier/OpenPattern/docs/source/index.rst

 Why ?
 -----

 I developped OpenPattern to draft bespoke patterns for my family.
+I wanted a  programmable, reusable, and scalable way of doing things as
+I rapidly get fed up with trying to precisely position  points and curves on a figure using classical GUI base drawing softwares.

 In the end the results look like This

 .. code-block:: python